stencila/stencila/README.md

 Then open http://localhost:1234/index.html in your browser to view the demo.

+### Creating a new theme

+To add a theme, create a new folder in `src/themes` having the name of your theme.
+Theme names should be all lower case, and start with a letter.
+Each theme should have at least:

+- a `README.md` providing a description of the theme and notes to contributors,
+- a `styles.css` file for the theme's CSS,
+- a `index.js` or `index.ts` for any Javascript that the style may need

+After adding your theme run `npm run generate:themes`.

+There are three broad approaches to developing a new theme, each epitomized in three of the themes in this repository:

+- the `skeleton` approach: flesh things out yourself; start from scratch with nothing but be unaffected from changes to `shared` styles and scripts

+- the `zombie` approach: leverage existing styles and scripts in `shared` but be affected by any changes to them

+- the `bootstrap` approach: reuse existing stylesheets from elsewhere by mapping between Thema's semantic selectors and existing selectors in those stylesheets

+It is important to note that the `skeleton`, `zombie` and `bootstrap` themes are extremes of each of the approaches - they apply their approach to _all_ node types.
+Depending on your theme, the best approach is probably some combination of these approaches for different node types e.g. starting from scratch for some nodes and using `shared` styles for others.

+There are a few key rules enforced by Stylelint:

+- All slectors must be descendants of a custom semantic selector.
+This reduces risks of a theme interfering with
+- exsitng stylesheets on a website.
+- Avoid hard-coded values for things such as font-sizes, colors, and fonts.
+Instead, use CSS variables, as these will
+- allow simple theme overrides within the browser without having to rebuild the theme.
+- Design your themes using a mobile-first approach, adding overrides to refine styles on larger screens.
+    At the same time, it is highly recommended to also include print media overrides with your theme.
+- These themes are primarily intended for rendering interactive articles and other relatively long forms of prose.
+    - As such, good typography is paramount.
+Reading Matthew Butterick‘s [Typography in Ten
+    - Minutes](https://practicaltypography.com/typography-in-ten-minutes.html) will give you a solid foundation and a
+    - reference for crafting your own themes.

+### Contributing to `shared` styles and scripts

 ### Generated code

 Some files in the `src` directory are auto-generated and should not be edited manually.
 Generated files include: